Kuheshan

 Development of Upcycled Denim Jacket (Ongoing Sustainable Design Project)

-An ongoing sustainable design project initiated after observing large quantities of donated used denim garments remaining unsold during my volunteer work at Wirral Hospice St John's in the UK.
+An ongoing sustainable design project that upcycles unsold donated denim into an affordable, commercially viable denim jacket for the Sri Lankan market, combining circular fashion principles with realistic cost engineering.
+Project Description: This ongoing project was initiated after observing large quantities of donated used denim garments remaining unsold during my volunteer work at Wirral Hospice St John's in the UK.
 The aim is to upcycle unsold denim jeans into a sustainable, affordable, and commercially viable denim jacket for the Sri Lankan market.
-I developed a prototype in partnership with MUTA – Moratuwa University Textile Association and Zeera Holdings, using approximately 78% of fabric from each used denim garment, with planned collaboration with Wirral Hospice St John's to create a circular fashion model.
-Compared with a regular denim jacket priced around LKR 18,000, the upcycled version is planned at approximately LKR 8,000, targeting a realistic gross profit margin of 25%–35% while reducing denim waste and promoting circular fashion.
+Solution: I developed a prototype upcycled denim jacket in partnership with MUTA – Moratuwa University Textile Association and Zeera Holdings, using approximately 78% of fabric from each used denim garment.
+The project is also planned to explore collaboration with Wirral Hospice St John's to source unsold donated denim and create a circular fashion model that adds value to textile waste.
+Conclusion: The project is currently ongoing and aims to reduce denim waste, promote circular fashion, and make sustainable fashion more affordable.
+Compared with a regular denim jacket priced around LKR 18,000, the upcycled version is planned to be offered at approximately LKR 8,000.
+Although final costing is still under development, the project targets a realistic gross profit margin of approximately 25%–35%, creating both environmental and economic value.

 UpcyclingCircular FashionSustainable DesignDenim+2

-Reducing Material Wastage in Cut Store and Issuing Section – Internship Project (Calzedonia Group – Omega Line Vavuniya Apparels Ltd.)
+Reducing Material Wastage in Cut Store and Production Plant – Internship Project (Calzedonia Group – Omega Line Vavuniya Apparels Ltd.)

 Project partners